mui/mui-x/docs/data/date-pickers/validation/validation.md

 ### Minimum and maximum date time

-The `minDateTime` prop prevents the selection of all values after `props.minDateTime`.
+The `minDateTime` prop prevents the selection of all values before `props.minDateTime`.

 {{"demo": "DateTimeValidationMinDateTime.js", "defaultCodeOpen": false}}